degarci8/CIS4390-DG-DS-J-SS/README.md

 🔑 Security and Data Privacy

 Client plan data is highly sensitive.
 All client-specific plan documents are stored in a private path locked down by Firebase Security Rules.

 Only the authenticated coach (editor) whose UID is hardcoded into the Firestore Rules can access or modify client plan data.

-For detailed security information, including the exact rules used, please refer to the SECURITY.md file.
-Client plan data is highly sensitive.
-All client-specific plan documents are stored in a private path locked down by Firebase Security Rules.

-Only the authenticated coach (editor) whose UID is hardcoded into the Firestore Rules can access or modify client plan data.